AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_android.md

         PushManager.PushRemindType remindType = result.getRemindType();
         // Retrieves the Unix timestamp when the DND duration of an app expires. long timestamp = result.getExpireTimestamp();
-        // Retrieves the start time specified in DND time frame at the app level.
+        // Retrieves the start time specified in the DND time frame at the app level.
         SilentModeTime startTime = result.getSilentModeStartTime();
         startTime.getHour(); // The start hour of the DND time frame. startTime.getMinute(); // The start minute of the DND time frame.
-        // Retrieves the end time specified in DND time frame at the app level.
+        // Retrieves the end time specified in the DND time frame at the app level.
         SilentModeTime endTime = result.getSilentModeEndTime();
         endTime.getHour(); // The end hour of the DND time frame. endTime.getMinute(); // The end minute of the DND time frame.